Art therapy offers a way to explore and express difficult thoughts and feelings.

 - How many years of training have you had?

 - Have you had training for treating and supporting people with cancer?

 - Do you have indemnity insurance? (in case of negligence)

 There are a number of different organisations that art therapists can join.
 The BAAT and HPC can give you details of registered art therapists.

-The British Association of Art Therapists (BAAT) is the professional organisation for art therapists in the United Kingdom.
+The British Association of Art Therapists (BAAT) is the professional organisation for art therapists in the UK.
 It has its own Code of Ethics of Professional Practice, 20 regional groups, a European section and an international section.
-It maintains a comprehensive directory of qualified art therapists and works to promote art therapy in the UK.
+It keeps a comprehensive directory of qualified art therapists in the UK.